Bloodaxe90/Connect4_Minimax/README.md

 <h1 align="center">Connect 4 with Minimax</h1>

-After implementing the Minimax algorithm on TicTacToe (https://github.com/Bloodaxe90/TicTacToe-AI-MINIMAX-), I decided to implement it on Connect 4, as it has a larger state space.
-Like the TicTacToe Minimax project, this one also uses JavaFX, SceneBuilder, and Alpha-Beta Pruning.
-However, it also includes heuristics, which were added after I discovered long wait times when the AI was picking a move.

 <h2>Description:</h2>
 <p>
-After implementing the Minimax algorithm on TicTacToe (https://github.com/Bloodaxe90/TicTacToe-AI-MINIMAX-), I decided to implement it on Connect 4, as it has a larger state space.
+After implementing the Minimax algorithm on TicTacToe (https://github.com/Bloodaxe90/TicTacToe-AI-MINIMAX), I decided to implement it on Connect 4, as it has a larger state space.
 </p>
 <p>
 Like the TicTacToe Minimax project, this one also uses JavaFX, SceneBuilder, and Alpha-Beta Pruning.
 However, it also includes heuristics, which were added after I discovered long wait times when the AI was picking a move.